cwinland/DebtPaymentPlan/README.md

 # Debt Payment Planner and Payoff Intelligence

-Calculate the best way to pay down your debt.
+Library to calculate the best way to pay down your debt, sort, and produce a payment plan for the fastest payoff.

 ## Feature Summary